16 Characteristics Of Highly Toxic Parents

 6. They want their children to follow in their footsteps or live out their unfulfilled dreams.

 I think it’s safe to say that many healthy parents live just a bit vicariously through their children.
-Birthday parties and holidays tend to be a good example of that.
+Birthday parties and holidays are often good examples of that.
 Lots of people just want to give their kids a better childhood than the one they had, and I don’t believe that’s inherently bad or toxic.

-It becomes problematic when parents don’t know how to create boundaries and recognize that their child is a fully autonomous and different person from them.
-Or that their kids do not exist to serve them.

-So, toxic parents often expect their kids to fulfill their unfulfilled dreams or make choices that make them happy, with very little concern for what their children actually want or feel.
+It becomes problematic when parents don’t know how to set boundaries and recognize that their child is a fully autonomous person, distinct from them.
+Toxic parents often expect their kids to fulfill their unfulfilled dreams or make choices that make them happy, with little concern for what their children actually want.

 They might push their kids into specific careers, pressure them to get married and have children — anything they would have wanted for themselves or anything that might benefit them right now as parents or grandparents.
-If their kids object, the parents might ask what they’re complaining about because they would have jumped at the same opportunities, etc.

-Such toxic parents frequently like to say their children owe them certain choices or outcomes, just because they have sacrificed so much for their kids.
-It’s manipulation that completely ignores how the children never asked to be brought into the situation where they would be expected to please their parents in every possible way.
+Such toxic parents frequently like to say their children owe them certain choices or outcomes because they have sacrificed so much for their kids.
+It’s manipulation that ignores the fact that the children never asked to be brought into a situation where they would be expected to please their parents in every possible way.

 7. They’re uncomfortable when their kid is happy.

 As much as people love to say that all parents want the best for their children, many of us know that simply isn’t true.
-Some toxic parents aren’t happy when their kids are happy.
-For some toxic people, the feeling is pure discomfort or even agony.

-Why wouldn’t a parent want good things for their kid(s)?
-Some parents are jealous of their own children.
-Others are resentful.
-Some might wish they never had kids and they simply aren’t able to get past their own feelings to give their offspring what they need.
+Some toxic parents aren’t happy when their kids are happy — they may be jealous or resentful of their own children.
+Some might wish they never had kids, and they simply aren’t able to get past their own feelings to give their offspring what they need.

 Parents like this often sabotage their own kids.
-They might be quite cruel to their face or make off-hand remarks meant to chip away at a child’s sense of self-worth.
+They might be quite cruel to their face or make offhand remarks meant to chip away at a child’s sense of self-worth.
 This type of toxic parent can’t just be proud of their kid.
+They feel they must find a way to tear them down.

 8. Everything is about them and their feelings.

-If there’s one trait that most toxic parents share, I’d say it’s this one.
+If there’s one trait that most toxic parents share, it’s this one.
 Toxic parents struggle to separate themselves and their feelings from parenting.
-They can’t seem to grasp that the role of a parent is one of service — your job is to give your kid(s) the best possible chance to grow and develop into a well-rounded and healthy human being.
+They can’t grasp that the role of a parent is one of service — your job is to give your kid(s) the best possible chance to grow and develop into a well-rounded and healthy human being.

-Toxic parents seem to think, oh, the kids are fine.
-They wave their hand and say something about how kids are resilient and don’t need much — only to turn around and complain that their kids don’t give them the love or respect that they should.
+Toxic parents seem to think, Oh, the kids are fine.
+They wave their hand and say something about how kids are resilient and don’t need much, only to turn around and complain that their kids don’t give them the love or respect that they should.

 Often, they are the toxic type of parent who doesn’t recognize that parenting takes work, and that little kids really aren’t “trying to be jerks.”
-They’re also prone to gushing about how much they love their kids even though they never do seem to say anything of substance about who their kids are (because they really don’t know).
+They’re also prone to gushing about how much they love their kids, even though they never do seem to say anything of substance about who their kids are (because they really don’t know).

 Some parents remember every little “wrong” thing their child does.
 If their kid gets into any sort of trouble, their parent will never let them live it down.